Personalizing and triaging your quality management system

 The concept of QMS triage

 When building a QMS, you cannot realistically implement every process at once.
-Instead, you must determine:
+Instead, you must determine which quality processes are essential today, which should come next, and which can be implemented later.

 Design controls demonstrate that a device meets user needs and regulatory requirements and provide the evidence regulators expect to see during submission.